Counting Patterns in Degenerate Graphs in Constant Space: DAG Treewidth

 \item \textbf{Step B:} Now look for a source vertex $vv_i$ where $v_i$ is not yet in either $\SEEN(B_1)$ or $\SEEN(B_2)$.
 Add $vv_i$ to the smaller of $B_1$ or $B_2$ and update the corresponding $\SEEN$ list by adding $v_i$.
 Continue this process: alternate between $B_1$ and $B_2$, adding new source vertices and updating $\SEEN$ lists accordingly.

-If you reach a subdivision vertex $v_pv_q$ such that no further extension is possible (i.e., there’s no next source $v_qv_r$ with $r$ not in $\SEEN$), then go back to Step A and repeat the process with a fresh $v_sv_t$ where both endpoints are still unseen.
+If you reach a subdivision vertex $v_pv_q$ such that no further extension is possible (i.e., there is no next source $v_qv_r$ with $r$ not in $\SEEN$), then go back to Step A and repeat the process with a fresh $v_sv_t$ where both endpoints are still unseen.

 \end{itemize} Through these procedures, we ensure that (almost) all vertices of $\gmain$ are eventually added to $\SEEN(B_1)$ or $\SEEN(B_2)$, except potentially the vertex $v_q$ where Step B terminates.
 Moreover, no further source $v_qv_r$ exists with $r$ outside both $\SEEN$ lists.